akarki7/Tathyanka-pilot/Readme.md

   * https://www.python.org/downloads/
 * `pipenv`
   * to install run `pip install pipenv`
+* Add your own .env file according to the .env_sample provided

 ### How to run
 * run `pipenv shell` to activate/create your virtual env